vmware-archive/go-reminders/README.md

 # Dependencies
 This service requires a valid Go language environment and gnu make.

+To install go, see https://golang.org/doc/install

+A working MySQL server must also be available.
+The microservice requires rights to create and drop databases, as well as normal CRUD on tables.

 When utilizing the vRO capabilities, the service depends on the vRO workflow to provide a valid database host, admin login  and login password where the